The Corbett Network

 Using social networks and media to publicise rehabilitation

-If you do believe in second chances, you’ll agree that once someone has served their prison sentence, a new start should, and must, be possible.
+If you believe in second chances, once someone has served their prison sentence, a new start should, and must, be possible.
+Often, many find an interview form asking for any convictions goes straight into the bin.

-Many returning citizens are motivated by making up for what they did wrong and often prove to be reliable, hard-working and committed employees.
+Yet many returning citizens are motivated by making up for what they did wrong and often prove to be reliable, hard-working and committed employees.
+Corbett Network members focus on getting employment for people who have served their time for the crime and now want to change direction.
+Members also offer mentoring, coaching, training or education.

 We set up the Robin Corbett Award for Prisoner Re-integration in 2012 to honour Robin Corbett’s legacy in prison reform.
-Our sponsors are the inspirational chrysalisprogramme.com
+Our sponsor is The Hadley Trust, a grant-making charity that focuses on improving the lives of disadvantaged people in the UK.

 Learn more about this Award and how you can support our work.